dan-kalashian/414_final/README.md

-Files for INST 414 Final Project: \n
+Files for INST 414 Final Project:
 IPO_Date.py - API request for IPO dates df_engineer.py - engineer dataframe for analysis
 vol_calc_opy.py - optimized algorithm to compute volatility and variance of volatility for each data point